Writing, speaking, and translating the future

 Localization as holistic rather than atomistic

-When a company finally begins to localize their product, the process and the result is usually haphazard and undertaken with some doubt.
-As these companies localization processes mature, experts are hired and areas of focus are delineated.
+When a company finally begins to localize its product, the process and the result is usually haphazard and undertaken with some doubt.
+As these companies’ localization processes mature, experts are hired and areas of focus are delineated.
 The localization gets split into marketing, UI, UX, and knowledgebase localization.
 The localization experts necessarily focus on optimizing their operational processes.
 The cost, time, and quality considerations are specific to projects in each area of focus.
-Unfortunately, localization practitioners are process oriented, and thus rarely do they offer cross-company vision or guidance on global launches.
+Unfortunately, localization practitioners are process-oriented, and thus rarely do they offer cross-company vision or guidance on global launches.
 Thus few companies look at globalization efforts as part of a holistic effort to increase global brand awareness and revenue streams.

-A holistic view as a new way to see localization
+A holistic view is a new way to see localization

 I struck on the idea of creating a business infrastructure to support their needs, just as the technical team was tasked with creating a technology infrastructure.
 As I built that business infrastructure, a whole new view of localization emerged.
 I began to grapple with how a company should design itself for globalization and localization and the pitfalls of not doing so.
 Some of the questions I struggled to answer were: